Marfan syndrome

 Treatment for heart and blood vessel problems

-If you have Marfan syndrome you will have regular check-ups to look for, and to monitor, any heart and blood vessel problems.
-For example, you may have regular echocardiography to check for widening of your main blood artery (aorta).
+If you have Marfan syndrome, you will need regular check-ups to look for, and to monitor, any heart and blood vessel problems.
+For example, you may have regular echocardiography (scans of the heart) to check for widening of your main blood artery (aorta).

 There are medicines which may help to slow down any widening of your aorta.
 Beta-blockers are often prescribed for this reason.
 Other medicines used include calcium antagonists, ACE inhibitors and angiotensin receptor blockers.

 Sometimes heart surgery is needed to repair or replace part of the main artery if it becomes too wide.
+This is usually advised once the size of the aorta reaches 5cm.
 This is because there is a risk that the artery may tear or burst suddenly.
 During surgery, the dilated part of the artery is replaced using a graft.
 Sometimes the valve between the heart and main blood artery (the aortic valve) is replaced as well.
-In some people, emergency surgery is needed if the main artery tears or bursts.
+In some people, emergency surgery is needed if the main artery tears or bursts, but the aim of treatment is to operate on the bulging aorta before this.
+The outcomes from planned surgery are much better than the outcomes from emergency surgery.

 Heart surgery may also be needed for mitral valve problems.